tbreunung/Freak-wave-forecasting/README.md

-# Preditcion of Freak Waves from Buoy Measurements
+# Prediction of Freak Waves from Buoy Measurements
 Thomas Breunung and Balakumar Balachandran

 Department of Mechanical Engineering, University of Maryland, College Park, Maryland 20742, USA